VovaOne/spring-data-specification-accurate-filter/README.md

 This filter is the good solution with REST approach.
 It improve a Spring crud repository and specification repository adding a dynamic filtering also you can use it with spring-data-rest to have api from scratch.

 [Spring Specification]:http://spring.io/blog/2011/04/26/advanced-spring-data-jpa-specifications-and-querydsl/

+###As alternative you can use Querydsl web support when it will work or ActiveJpa

+###As alternative to Spring data and you can use template pattern with base generic class to avoid bunch of interfaces